Squaring Up the Hips

 Movement: Inhale to the count of 4, Hold the air in for the count of 4, Exhale to the count of 4, Hold the air out for the count of 4.
-Inhale repeating the cycle for 3 minutes or more (what ever length of time that works for you).
+Inhale repeating the cycle for 3 minutes or more (whatever length of time works for you).
 Daily.

-NOW as your doing this breathing to the count of 4 notice what are you doing with the diaphragm? expandthe rib cage breathing in more air.
+NOW as you're doing this breathing to the count of 4 notice what are you doing with the diaphragm. expand the ribcage breathing in more air.
 This can stretch the diaphragm.
 Notice if you expand equally in front and back, right and left sides of ribs.

 2 - FORM: Standing, Sitting or Lying Down using good posture (no slumping).

-Movement: On the Exhale pull the navel towards the spine and upwards - release and let the lungs vacuum pull air back into the lungs.
-Then REPEAT again on the
+Movement: On the exhale pull the navel towards the spine and upwards.
+Release and let the lungs vacuum pull air back into the lungs.
+Then REPEAT again

 Do this 4 to 10 times for a cycle and repeat the cycle again later in the day.

-RESULT: This technique will do several things at the same time.
+RESULT: This technique will do several things simultaneously.